pallets-eco/flask-admin/.github/ISSUE_TEMPLATE/feature-request.md

 <!--
 Replace this comment with an example of the problem which this feature would resolve.
-Is this problem solvable without changes to Flask-DebugToolbar, such as by subclassing or using an extension?
+Is this problem solvable without changes to Flask-Admin, such as by subclassing or using an extension?
 -->